 If you are considering making a commitment to professional training, it is a significant life decision.
 Beyond textbooks and coursework, time and academic effort, individuals must dedicate themselves willingly to human service.

-It should be noted that the work of a counselor requires a variety of interpersonal and attitudinal skills.
+The work of a counselor requires a variety of interpersonal and attitudinal skills.
 Some of these skills can be taught and are cultivated in the program.
-Other important traits associated with being a counseling professional include, but are not limited to, carrying a curious and respectful demeanor towards others, offering respect to others, being open to feedback and bringing tolerance and temperance to learning and to relationships.
-These are considerations that are relevant in planning a career as a counselor.
+Other important traits associated with being a counseling professional include (but are not limited to) a curious and respectful demeanor towards others, respect for others, openness to feedback, and an attitude of tolerance and temperance when it comes to learning and relationships.
 Self-reflection and self-understanding will go a long way in assisting the prospective student in finding the right career fit.

 Anyone entering the field of clinical counseling also must understand that despite the expertise of the counselor, or the advances in available treatment, the accessible knowledge and wisdom in the profession will always fall short of public hope and expectation.
 This fosters a healthy modesty about the value and power of this helping profession.
 But it also makes it essential that counselors maintain a willingness to learn, develop and hold themselves with both the competence and the courage they will need to act upon the wisdom their experiences have afforded them.
 With a superior reputation for preparing students for the workforce, our graduates are employed primarily in private practice, public mental health centers, hospitals, residential treatment facilities and social service agencies serving individuals and families.

 The Program welcomes your inquiry and invites you to contact us if you have questions about our program or the admissions process.
 We understand the seriousness of a decision to continue your education, and we are happy to meet with you to discuss your career goals.